aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] Security managers are organization members who can view security alerts and manage settings for code security across your organization, as well as read permissions for all repositories in the organization.
 1. [ ] Security managers are organization members who, in addition to their permissions as members, are allowed to block and unblock non-member contributors, set interaction limits, and hide comments in public repositories owned by the organization.
-       &gt; That&#39;s moderators
+       &gt; That's moderators
 1. [ ] Security managers are organization members who have complete access to the organization.
-       &gt; That&#39;s organization owners
+       &gt; That's organization owners
 1. [ ] Security managers are organization members who can manage the billing settings for your organization, such as payment information.
-       &gt; That&#39;s billing managers
+       &gt; That's billing managers

 ### Which of these definitions best describes open source software?

 &gt; https://opensource.com/resources/what-open-source

-1. [x] It&#39;s software with source code that anyone can inspect, modify, and enhance.
+1. [x] It's software with source code that anyone can inspect, modify, and enhance.
-1. [ ] It&#39;s free to use for any purposes as long as you sign the open source license.
+1. [ ] It's free to use for any purposes as long as you sign the open source license.
-1. [ ] It&#39;s free to use for any personal purposes as long as you don&#39;t make profit out of it.
+1. [ ] It's free to use for any personal purposes as long as you don't make profit out of it.
-1. [ ] It&#39;s software with source code that anyone can rely on.
+1. [ ] It's software with source code that anyone can rely on.

 ### What is the GitHub Sponsors program?

 &gt; https://docs.github.com/en/sponsors/getting-started-with-github-sponsors/about-github-sponsors

-1. [x] It&#39;s a way to financially support the developers of the open source projects
+1. [x] It's a way to financially support the developers of the open source projects
-1. [ ] It&#39;s a group of companies that fund GitHub
+1. [ ] It's a group of companies that fund GitHub
-1. [ ] It&#39;s a program that helps people find a job in the tech industry
+1. [ ] It's a program that helps people find a job in the tech industry
-1. [ ] It&#39;s a program where highly skilled developers volunteer to help students learn how to use GitHub
+1. [ ] It's a program where highly skilled developers volunteer to help students learn how to use GitHub

 ### On your personal GitHub dashboard you received a notification that user `octocat` has created a new repository `octocat/my-repo`.
 Why did you receive that notification?